pedrormonteiro/schedules/README.md

 - TailwindCSS
 - Zustand

-Personally, I feel that this was a great experience, both to show my personal development/skills and to better understand Blue Prism's requirements.
+Personally, I feel that this was a great experience, both to show my personal development/skills and to better understand the client' requirements.

 Also, I used the original backend, there is no need to change the code :)